-We couldn’t have done it without Doug Urber, president and Nancy Hiromoto, past chairman of the Japan America Societ.
+We owe a big thank you to those who made this Hachi movie screening possible — Doug Urber, president, and Nancy Hiromoto, past chairman, of the Japan America Society.
 Many thanks for their terrific support of “Hachi: A Dog’s Tale”.

 The evening was sheer perfection with the delicious Japanese dinner, enthusiastic guests, and happy dogs.
 Watching Hachi: A Dog’s Tale under the stars added to the captivating evening.